-Former Hero Reviews
+Former Hero Awards and Reviews

 “Jeffrey Allen Mays has… written a philosophical masterpiece that really makes readers think about what it means to be a true hero in his debut novel: The Former Hero…Through the pain and the suffering Mays’ story conveys, he could not be closer to the truth.” -Alicia Smock